LHNCBC/CDE/ehr/dqa/readme.md

 ## S1b

 Same as S1 but expands each line in S1 to NDC level.
-This file can be used by PCORNet or Sentinel if their drug data is on NDC level and not mapped to RxNorm (as target terminology)
+This file can be used by PCORNet or Sentinel if their drug data is on NDC level and not mapped to RxNorm (as target terminology).
+Because of limit of 100MB (by Github.com), the file is zipped.
+It is a single CSV file.
+Can be read by `read_csv(url-of-zipped-file)`